eventually11/SM_data_analysis_project/readme.md

 ## Relationship
 The order id is unique.

-An order may has more than one tasks.
+An order may have more than one tasks.

-A sender has only one work id but may included more than one tasks.
+A sender has only one work id but may contain more than one tasks.

 # Content